abdillahi09/CASE-STUDY---AJAX-PROJECT/README.md

 # CASE-STUDY---AJAX-PROJECT
-Building Resume and extracting details from JSON file.
+Building Resume by extracting details from JSON file.